Oil gains on OPEC outlook that U.S. output growth will slow - Up News Info

 Article content

-NEW YORK — Oil prices rose on Friday, reversing early losses after OPEC sources said the producer group expected limited U.S. oil output growth this year despite rising prices.
+NEW YORK — Oil futures rose on Friday, reversing early losses and set for a fourth week of gains after OPEC sources said the producer group expected limited U.S. oil output growth this year despite rising prices.

-OPEC officials got the U.S. production outlook from industry experts, OPEC sources said.
-This would give the group more power to manage the market in the short term before a potential surge in shale output in 2022.
+Officials at the Organization of the Petroleum Exporting Countries got the U.S. production outlook from industry experts, OPEC sources said.
+This would give the producer group more power to manage the market before a potential surge in shale output in 2022.

 “Oil markets are rallying because OPEC is skeptical that the increase in U.S. oil production is going to be enough to change their plans to support prices,” said Phil Flynn, senior analyst at Price Futures Group in Chicago.

-On Wednesday, Brent settled at its highest price since April 2019, while WTI settled at its highest since October 2018.
-Prices retreated a bit on Thursday as the U.S. dollar strengthened, making oil more expensive in other currencies.
+On Wednesday, Brent settled at its highest price since April 2019 and WTI closed at its highest since October 2018.
+Gains were capped by lingering concerns about the pandemic and a stronger U.S. dollar, which makes oil more expensive in other currencies.

 Sources told Reuters that on Tuesday, officials from OPEC’s Economic Commission Board (ECB) and external presenters attended a meeting focused on U.S. output.
 OPEC heard from more forecasters on the outlook for 2021 and 2022 at a separate meeting on Thursday.